stampery/node-framed-msgpack-rpc/README.md

 log.Logger.fatal(msg)
 ```

-They all, by default, write the line `msg` to `console.log` while
+They all, by default, write the message `msg` to `console.log` while
 prepending the `remote_address` supplied above.
-The default
+The default log level
-log level is set to `log.levels.INFO`, but you can set it
+is set to `log.levels.INFO`, but you can set it to `log.levels.WARN`,
-to `log.levels.WARN`, etc.  At a given level, warnings at a lower
-level will be silently swallowed.
+`log.levels.ERRORS`, etc.  Warnings at lower levels will be silently

-For the default logger object, the method `log.Logger.set_level` can
+swallowed.
+For the default logger object, the method
-be used to set the logging level accordingly.
+`log.Logger.set_level` can be used to set the logging level as desired.

-If you make your own custom class, you can subclass `log.Logger`, or you
+To make a custom logger class, you can subclass `log.Logger`, or use
-can use duck-typing, just make sure you class implements `set_remote`
+duck-typing: just make sure your class implements `set_remote` and the
-and the five leveled logging methods.
+five leveled logging methods above.

 See `VLogger` in `test/all.iced` for one example of a different logger
 --- it's used to make the regression tests look pretty.